gaborvecsei/whisper-live-transcription/README.md

 - `$ python server.py`
 - `$ python client.py`

-There are a few parameters at each script that you can modify
+There are a few parameters in each script that you can modify

-# How it works?
+# How does it work?

-I this beautiful art will explain it:
+This beautiful art will explain this:

 ```
 - step = 1